mie-lab/Graph-based-mobility-profiling/README.md

 Read Foursquare data and preprocess:
 ```
-python 1_import/import_tist_csv.py -c path/to/checkins -p path/to/pois
+python 1_import_csv/import_foursquare_csv.py -c path/to/checkins -p path/to/pois
 ```

-The preprocessed data is saved in a new folder `data/`.
+The preprocessed data is saved in a new folder `data/raw`.

 ### Generate graphs

 Generate graphs for Geolife and Foursquare data
 ```
-python 2_preprocessing/generate_graphs_csv.py
+python 2_preprocessing_csv/generate_graphs_csv.py -i data/raw
 ```
+The graphs are saved as pickle files in the folder `data/graph_data`

-### Analysis
+## Analysis

 Given the mobility graphs, our analysis is grouped into scripts in the folder `3_analysis`.
 The workflow is the following: